poshdirtypipeline/poshdirtypipeline.github.io/_posts/2024-02-26-School-Captain-Election-in-Shambles-Again.md

 On top of all of this, we don't even know who our Year Captains are, or if there's even going to be a re-election, which looks incredibly rare considering we haven't had a re-election *ever*!
 I personally want to see new leadership representing my year level, not people who we picked *over two years ago* still representing us[^2].

 Melba Copland, pull your stuff together, and give us representation by people we actually think represent us.

+## Update 29/02/2024

+As of the 29th of Feb, Year Captain Elections have been announced through SOBS.
+The Pipeline will be reporting on the election throughout.

 # Footnotes

 [^1]: I didn't have access to the original form, for those who did please let me know if this was consistent across both of them!